 Some Dutch employees find in the French autonomy, confidence, listening to ideas, openness to discussion, while some French draw inspiration from the pragmatism of their KLM colleagues, end up appreciating their unambiguous communication, learn to be free of guilt about mistakes and to be more efficient in terms of sales.

-However, it seems that these testimonials come from singular experiences, and not from an internally formalized project to enrich each other by capitalizing on each other’s strengths.
+However, it seems that these stories come from singular experiences, and not from an internally formalized project to enrich each other by capitalizing on each other’s strengths.
 However, the French magazine Capital states that at the beginning of the merger “seventy bi-national working groups, involving the 1000 main executives of the new entity, travelled back and forth between Paris and Amsterdam” to identify common synergies.
 A fundamental work was therefore carried out, with the bosses of Air France and KLM having “given their full backing to cross-cultural training”.

 The question then arises: have these efforts been nothing more than a flash in the pan?
 What obstacles did they encounter internally to allow misunderstandings to persist fifteen years after the merger?
 Is it because, by definition, an airline is strongly rooted in a national identity and interests (Air France bears the name and colors of its country of origin, KLM has the royal crown on its logo) that would prevent cultural rapprochement with a foreign company?
 Or is it because of an inability to develop internally profiles that demonstrate real intercultural skills that could benefit the entire company?